 If you look very carefully during this sequence, you can actually see a single frame where Willmore emotes.

 No, no, just kidding.
 That would be crazy.

 While it's easy to poke holes in The X-Files, it does a hell of a lot better at the interactive movie thing than most.
 It's nowhere near up to the standard of a Tex Murphy or a Gabriel Knight, and the plot could have used... generously... a complete rewrite.
-As an interactive episode that was never going to get Mulder and Scully for anything more than a cameo though, it's surprisingly okay.
+As an interactive episode that was never going to get Mulder and Scully for anything more than a cameo though, it's surprisingly OK.
 It tries out some interesting ideas, and even has a few odd gimmicks that I haven't mentioned.
-One of the weirdest is that at regular intervals it flashers what's meant to be subliminal text on the screen to creep you out—messages like 'You are being followed'.
+One of the weirdest is that at regular intervals it flashes what's meant to be subliminal text on the screen to creep you out—messages like 'You are being followed'.
 This doesn't work very well because, well, subliminal messages don't work, making the effect more confusing than creepy until you spot what's going on.

-Interesting addition though.
+Interesting addition, though.
 Not one seen very often, in any sense.

 There are reasons that many players look back on this interactive movie fondly.
 If you were an X-Files fan in the '90s, it was likely going to be this or a platformer where Fox Mulder got an extra life if he collected 100 Truth Points, and this was always going to win that fight.
 Most importantly though, Hyperbole may have been limited by budget and actor availability and production quality, but there's a feel this was a genuine attempt to make the best X-Files interactive movie possible with its resources—something that carries it pretty well, even if the overall take on the series is probably something that Willmore's publisher would have written back to say "Thanks, but no thanks..." after reading.
 But then, the same could be said of the second movie.